Getting your school and university diplomas recognised

 Regardless of what you study, you are advised to have a command of German corresponding to level B2.
 That will help you to make yourself understood without anyone else's help, whether out shopping, at the foreigners authority or at the doctor’s.
 Moreover, it will make it easier to have a social life and will raise your career prospects if you stay on in Germany.

-If you want to take a German exam while still in your home country, you can do so in one of the 158 Goethe Institutes worldwide, for example.
+If you want to take a German exam while still in your home country, you can do so in one of the 159 Goethe Institutes worldwide, for example.
 You will find the address of the nearest Institute to you on our interactive world map, “local contacts”.
-You can find out more about language examinations on the “study-in.de” Web site.
+You can find out more about language examinations on the “www.study-in-germany.de” Web site.

 Bechir from Tunisia